ericoporto/fgmk/README.md

 If you satisfy all dependencies you don't need to install, and [can run from source](#running-from-source).

+Experimental compatibility to python2 (2.7 and on) is added to versions above 0.3.0 .

 Known Issues with PyQt5 in Ubuntu
 ---------------------------------